-(a) Contacts shall be cleaned when necessary in accordance with the section covering cleaning of relay contacts and parts.
-After cleaning any contact, a check shall be made to see that both contacts on the bifurcated spring involved close as specified in requirement 2.22(b).

-(b) Other parts shall be cleaned when necessary in accordance with approved procedures.
+- (a) Contacts shall be cleaned, when necessary, in accordance with the section on cleaning relay contacts.
+After cleaning any contact, a check shall be made to see that both contacts on the bifurcated spring involved close as specified in requirement 2.21(c). - (b) Other parts shall be cleaned, when necessary, in accordance with approved procedures.